azizahND/azizahND/README.md

 ### 💫 About Me:
 - 🌱 Currently exploring **AI & Deep Learning**
-- 🎓 Informatics Engineering @ Universitas Andalas
+- 🎓 Information System @ Universitas Andalas
 - 🔭 Building creative solutions with **React, Python, and ML tools**
-- ✨ Believe in the power of **code, coffee, and consistency**
+- ✨ Believe in the power of **code and consistency**

 ---